rancher-sandbox/cluster-api-provider-elemental/doc/QUICKSTART.md

     AGENT_CONFIG_FILE=iso/config/my-config.yaml make build-iso
     ```

+- A new bootable iso should be available: `iso/elemental-dev.iso`.

 ## Trigger a Host reset

 A Host can receive a trigger reset instruction on the following scenarios: